norvig/pytudes/README.md

 # Etudes for Programmers

-I got the idea for the "etudes" part of the name from this [1978 book by Charles Wetherell](https://books.google.com/books/about/Etudes_for_programmers.html?id=u89WAAAAMAAJ) that was very influential to me when I was learning to program.
+I got the idea for the "etudes" part of the name from this [1978 book by Charles Wetherell](https://books.google.com/books/about/Etudes_for_programmers.html?id=u89WAAAAMAAJ) that was very influential to me when I was first learning to program.

 ![](https://images-na.ssl-images-amazon.com/images/I/51ZnZH29dvL._SX394_BO1,204,203,200_.jpg)